Myōdate Kanga ruins: Background

-In the late Nara period, after the establishment of a centralized government under the Ritsuryō system, the Yamato court sent a number of military expeditions to what is now the Tōhoku region of northern Japan to bring the local Emishi tribes under its control.
+In the late Nara period, after the establishment of a centralized government under the Ritsuryō system, the imperial court sent a number of military expeditions to what is now the Tōhoku region of northern Japan to bring the local Emishi tribes under its control.
 Towards the end of the sixth century, the central government established a provincial capital and several fortified local administrative centers in what is now Fukushima Prefecture and Miyagi Prefecture; however, many of these early centers were destroyed in Emishi uprisings, notably in 709 AD, which led to the establishment of Taga Castle and subsequent re-colonization of the region.

 The Myōdate site was long believed to have been the location of the castle of the Ōsaki clan, who held the post of Ōshū Tandai in the Muromachi period.
 However, large quantities of roof tiles had always been uncovered by farmers in nearby fields, and when these case to the attention of archaeologists in the 1980s, it was quickly determined that the remains were actually from the Nara period.
 Subsequent excavation revealed that the site was mostly like a josaku-style Japanese castle dating from the late 7th to early 8th centuries.
 From its geographic location, the likely candidate is the Tamazukuri Castle (玉造柵, Tamazukuri-saku) mentioned in ancient records.